The Emery/Weiner performing arts program is broken down into two components: stagecraft and theatre arts.

 In addition to the six theatre productions mounted at the school each year, Emery/Weiner Stagecraft students have the opportunity to work on a multitude of special events throughout the school year and, through partnerships with different professional theatre companies within the Houston area, gain experience visiting and learning from technical theatre professionals.

-The Emery/Weiner School's theatre program continues to thrive, providing students with exemplary theatrical training, and providing the community with exciting theatre experiences.
-Theatre classes at The Emery/Weiner School run the gamut of skills and exercises for students grades sixth through twelfth.
-In addition to acting, students also study directing, play-writing, theatre history, and multi-disciplinary collaboration.
+The Emery/Weiner School's theatre program continues to thrive, providing students with exemplary theatrical training, and sharing exciting theatre experiences with the community.
+Theatre classes at The Emery/Weiner School run the gamut of skills and techniques for students grades sixth through twelfth.
+In addition to acting, students can also explore dance, directing, play-writing, theatre design, theatre history, and multi-disciplinary collaboration.

-At the middle school level, theatre arts begins with an introductory theatre rotation in the first semester of the sixth grade year.
-In the second semester of sixth grade, and at the seventh and eighth grade levels, students may choose to enroll in semester-long theatre arts courses, which build acting skills, collaboration, confidence, and creativity.
-Middle school students can also participate as cast and/or crew in three mainstage productions offered each year- the Middle School Play, Middle School Musical, and the One-School Musical, which brings together students from grades sixth through twelfth in one collaborative, family-friendly, community musical.
+At the Middle School level, Theatre Arts begins with an introductory theatre rotation in the first semester of the sixth grade year.
+In the second semester of sixth grade, students engage in two longer half-semester rotations, based on their interest and aptitude.
+At the seventh and eighth grade levels, students may choose to enroll in semester-long theatre arts courses, which build acting skills, collaboration, confidence, and creativity.
+Middle School students also have the option to study Dance, with a curriculum designed for both new and experienced dancers.
+Additionally, Middle School students can participate as cast and/or crew members in three mainstage productions offered each year — the Middle School Play, the Middle School Musical, and the One-School Musical, which brings together students from grades sixth through twelfth in one collaborative, family-friendly, community musical.

-At the upper school level, students may enroll in theatre arts I, an introductory acting course which focuses on foundational performance skills and scene study.
-Theatre arts II is an advanced course delving into specific schools of acting technique and theory, directing, script analysis, and scene study.
-In the spring of the junior year, students may apply to be a member of the senior directing seminar.
-This select group spends the fall semester studying directing theory, notable directors, and theatre movements, and creation of artistic works in various media.
-The semester culminates in the Senior Directed Projects — student created and produced works — performed in December.
-Students may also explore specific theatrical interests at an advanced level through our independent study programming, working one-on-one with arts faculty.
-Upper school students can participate as cast and/or crew in three mainstage productions offered each year — the Upper School Play, the Upper School Musical, and the One-School Musical — as well as the Senior Directed Projects and other performance opportunities throughout the year.
-Theatre participants may also choose to apply for membership in the EWS International Thespian Society Troupe, an honor society which recognizes excellence and dedication in high school theatre, and whose troupes lead in their schools’ theatre programs through outreach and service.
+Students may also explore more specific or niche theatrical interests at an advanced level through our independent study programming, working one-on-one with arts faculty.
+Upper School students can participate as cast and/or crew members in three mainstage productions offered each year — the Upper School Play, the Upper School Musical, and the One-School Musical — as well as the Senior Directed Projects and other performance opportunities throughout the year.
+Theatre participants may also choose to apply for membership in the EWS International Thespian Society Troupe (ITS), an honor society which recognizes excellence and dedication in high school theatre, and whose troupes lead within their schools’ theatre programs through outreach and service.